-Harris got her undergraduate degree from Howard University and her law degree from the University of California.
+Harris, the daughter of immigrants, got her undergraduate degree from Howard University and her law degree from the University of California.

 Harris began her legal career in the Alameda County District Attorney's Office.
 She was named District Attorney of the City and County of San Francisco and was subsequently elected as the first African-American and first woman to be California attorney general.
 She was elected senator in 2017.

 TechNet president Linda Moore points out that, if elected, Harris would be the first female, first African-American, and first South Asian-American to become Vice President.

 “TechNet has worked with Senator Harris since her days as California Attorney General, and we know her to be a person of great intellect, integrity, and ability who fights for those who need a strong voice for justice," said Moore.
 "Vice President Biden has chosen a proven leader with a record of protecting people against inequality and exploitation."

 The smarter way to stay on top of the multichannel video marketplace.
 Sign up below.

 Thank you for signing up to Multichannel News.
 You will receive a verification email shortly.